GlobalFishingWatch/pipe-voyages-exercise/README.md

 does have some operational problems.
 The main issue is that it is a very expensive and slow query, taking more than 6 hours to run every single day.

+## The Excercise

 The goal of the exercise is to review and understand the query, and then propose and design how you would change this process to be both faster and cheaper.

+1. Send a list of questions you think need to be answered in order to design the best solution.
+2. Even though you may not have the complete context, write a max 400 word description of what solution you would implement and why.
+3. (optional) Submit a high-level diagram of your solution or reference material pointing/supporting the solution you mention in the point above.

 ## Constraints